Travelin' Man Video

 Ricky Nelson sings Travelin' Man live four months before his death in 1985.

-Sam Cooke's manager turned it down after the song was first offered to him.
+Fuller offered the song to Sam Cooke's manager but he turned it down.
 Rick's bass player, Joe Osborne, had been in the next room of the record company and heard the song.

 Ozzie Nelson realized that record sales soared whenever Ricky sang one of his new songs on their show.
 Ozzie became overwhelmed trying to work Ricky's songs into the plot so he came up with an idea for Ricky's Travelin' Man song.

 He superimposed some travelogue scenes over the film and added the video to the end of a show episode.
 Viola!
 The music video was born.
-That is shown as the second song in the first video.
+It is the second video of the two black and white videos directly below.

 Written by Jerry Fuller